theREDspace/video-onboarding/README.md

 ### HTTP Adaptive Bitrate Streaming

-* Encodes source video to multiple different bitrates (renditions)
+* Encodes source video to multiple different bitrates referred to as renditions
-* Each rendition is split into small video 'segments' ~10 seconds long
+* Each rendition is segmented into small video 'segments' which range in duration based on requirements, but are generally between 6-10 seconds in duration.
-* Standards: HLS, MPEG-DASH, MS Smooth Streaming, etc
+* Standards: HLS, MPEG-DASH, MS Smooth Streaming...

 Pros:
 * Player will select best bitrate for the current network speed and can switch bitrates on the fly
 * Builds buffer as-needed instead of continuously
-* Use of HTTP for data transfer means cheaper hosting and no firewall issues
+* Use of HTTP for data transfer means cheaper hosting and far fewer firewall issues
 * No state management on server-side - adaptation logic is done client-side

 Cons: